Mississippi Counseling License Requirements

 Finally, the Board will review your entire application and grant your license.
 You must continue to receive supervision as a provisional counselor until you receive your certificate and wallet card.

 Renewal notices are emailed to licensees before the biennial June 30 deadline.
-In order to renew, each licensee must complete 24 hours of continuing education with at least six hours of training in professional ethics or legal issues and submit fingerprint and background checks every six years.
-Licenses must be renewed online and the renewal fee is $220 (as of September 2019).
+In order to renew, each licensee must complete 24 continuing education hours (CEH) with at least six CEH in professional ethics or legal issues and submit fingerprint and background checks every six years.
+Licenses must be renewed online and the renewal fee is $220 (as of November 2022).

 Additional Counseling Careers and Licenses in Mississippi